 - Medications will be given during school hours when necessary.
 We encourage dosage schedules which allow medicine to be taken before and after school.
 When this is not possible, health services personnel will administer medication to your child at school.
-If your child will need special assistance or additional monitoring to take their medication at school, please contact the school nurse to discuss. - The parent must obtain the "Authorization for Medication During School" forms which are distributed out of the main office or the health office or can be printed from website.
-Then the physician must complete this form and submit it to school officials stating that the student must take medication during school hours.
-Do not omit anything.
-2. The parent/guardian must submit a written request to school officials stating that the medication be taken as prescribed in the physician's statement and the parent acknowledges the full responsibility for the medication which they request to be taken at school by their child.
-THESE FORMS MUST BE COMPLETED IN FULL WITH PHYSICIAN'S SIGNATURE IN ORDER FOR SCHOOL OFFICIALS TO ASSIST STUDENTS IN TAKING ANY MEDICATION. - The school requires, written instructions of the prescribing physician to school officials that medication (prescription or over the counter) be administered to the student.
-Included in the request must be the name of student, name of medication, dosage, time to be administered, diagnosis, possible side effects and the physician signature.
-Parental permission and signature are also required. - All medication must be delivered to the school or health office by a parent/guardian or authorized adult.
+If your child will need special assistance or additional monitoring to take their medication at school, please contact the school nurse to discuss. - The school requires, written instructions of the prescribing physician to school officials that medication (prescription or over the counter) be administered to the student.
+Included in the request must be the name of student, name of medication, dosage, time to be administered, diagnosis and possible side effects. - All medication must be delivered to the school or health office by a parent/guardian or authorized adult.
 Medication must be delivered in original container. - Students who suffer from asthma or serious allergies may be permitted to carry an inhaler or epinephrine auto-injector (epi-pen).
 Any child who wishes to carry any of these devices must demonstrate competency in the possession and use of the device.
 Each child's competency with their device will be assessed by the school nurse, and permission to carry any of these devices will only be granted after the school nurse is satisfied that the child is competent and a student-agreement form has been completed.
 This permission can and will be revoked at any time a child demonstrates irresponsible behavior in relation to the management of these devices.

-It is important that you as the parent/guardian know that your child is NOT allowed to carry their own medication (prescription or over the counter), and understand the seriousness of this situation.
+It is important that you as the parent/guardian know that your child is NOT allowed to carry their own medication, and understand the seriousness of this situation.
 The possession of any controlled substance is illegal on school grounds and any unauthorized person possessing medication could be subject to criminal charges or other legal proceedings.